xmercerweiss/CashRegister/docs/data.md

 input `$32.24`.
 All multipliers must consist of `x` or `X` followed by any positive whole number less than 2^64.

 Currency signs are allowed, though not required, in currency inputs.
-Commas are disallowed.
+While commas are required in output, they are disallowed in input.
 Additionally, scanned quantities of currency may exclude additional zeros in the cents portion.
 While the string...

 ```
 $200.1